Reposting the P&C Insurance Actuary position. Applicants that previously applied do not need to resubmit their application.

 1. College training in mathematics or statistics may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years.
 2. A Master's degree in Mathematics or Statistics may be substituted for one (1) additional year of the General Experience.

-Interpersonal skills to develop and maintain working relationships with the company actuaries responsible for the actuarial opinions and reports submitted for review;
+Interpersonal skills to develop and maintain working relations with the company actuaries responsible for the actuarial opinions and reports submitted for review;

 Ability to concurrently manage multiple projects with moving deadlines;